lusid1/Preservation-HiltonUltimateTeamPlay/README.md

   - Rename GAME.PRX to _GAME.PRX, to invoke the on-disc build of the game
   - Replace the DATA.PAK dummy file with a valid archive.

-This allows the umodified game iso or the original UMD disc to run on a normal PSP, but does not get it working on emulators like PPSSPP because the patch installer related functions are not implemented.
-To get around this, we need to patch the loader portion to bypass these checks, and just run the fallback version of the game.
-Since the ISO is being modified, we can include the game data files on the ISO an remove the dependency on having a pre-configured memory stick.
+This allows the umodified game iso or the original UMD disc to run on a normal PSP, but does not work on emulators like PPSSPP because the patch installer related functions are not implemented.